 Sapphire turned and moved with her friend toward the door.
 Then she casually glanced back at me.
 "So how is it you're taking typing here?"

 "Industrial electronics."
-I followed them.
+I followed them toward the door.
 "The Industrial Electronics class here is doing microcomputers this year."

 "Always such a complete nerd.
 So smart."